 Where a principal carer is meeting the activity test by working (including instances where working is one of a combination of activities that meet the activity test) and the person's employer initiates a shutdown period over the long school holiday Christmas break, the principal carer is considered to be meeting the activity test as long as they reasonably expect to resume their employment when their employer resumes in the New Year.
 The employer initiated shut down period break can only be taken while the place of employment has shut down, up to a maximum of 8 weeks.
 After 8 weeks the principal carer will be required to participate in additional activities to meet activity test requirements.

 Mature age PP recipients (i.e. those who are aged 55+) are taken to satisfy the activity test if they undertake 30 or more hours of voluntary work, paid work or a combination of the 2 in a fortnight.
 If their hours drop below 30 hours in the fortnight with a reasonable excuse, they will be given 2 further consecutive fortnights to increase their hours back above the 30 hours per fortnight threshold.
 If they do not restore their hours within these 2 further consecutive fortnights, they will be considered to no longer be fully meeting their requirements.
-They will be referred to an appropriate JSA provider and be required to meet other participation requirements.
+They will need be re-engaged with their employment services provider and be required to meet other participation requirements.

-Mature age PP recipients who do not meet their 30 hour per fortnight requirement of voluntary activity or voluntary/paid work mix and do not have a reasonable excuse will be referred immediately to an appropriate employment services provider.
+Mature age PP recipients who do not meet their 30 hour per fortnight requirement of voluntary activity or voluntary/paid work mix and do not have a reasonable excuse will be required to re-engage with their employment services provider.
 It would be expected that they would have more formal job search requirements placed into their EPP.

 PP recipients, who have to wait for a period of time before commencing employment of at least 30 hours a fortnight or an approved course, would normally be expected to undertake job search in the intervening period.
 Similarly, PP recipients working 30 hours a fortnight on a casual basis would be expected to undertake job search for periods in which the business is in a holiday shut down.